JAndrewZheng/jandrewzheng.github.io/index.md

 ## About Me

-I am a Junior at University of Maryland, College Park, double majoring in Computer Science and Mathematics.
-I am interested in learning more about Computer Vision and Quantum Computing.
+I am a Senior at University of Maryland, College Park, double majoring in Computer Science and Mathematics.
+I am interested in learning more about Computer Vision, Natural Language Process, Diffusion Models, and Quantum Computing.
 Although I have minimal in-depth research experience, I would enjoy doing a research project in a large amount of topics to see what interests me.
 Aside from school, I really enjoying teaching and playing chess, basketball and ice hockey.

 ## Research Interests

-- **Quantum Computing:** Cryptography
+- **Quantum Computing:** Cryptography, Quantum Algorithm speedups
 - **Computer Vision:** 3-D Imaging, Neural Networks, Modeling
+- **Natural Language Processing:** Database Embeddings, Diffusion Models, Adversarial Attacks, Model Memorization

 ## Projects